knoxgearhead/knoxgearhead.github.io/_posts/2016-10-14-foothills-mall-fridays.markdown

 rec_day: friday
 ---

-Every Friday April through September at Foothills Mall in Maryville.
+Every Friday starting at 5pm April through September at Foothills Mall in Maryville.

 Hosted by the Smoky Mountain Street Rodders.